 The EM&V Contractor initiated a comprehensive Market Potential Study (MPS) to assess the potential for future savings from energy efficiency and other interventions.
-The Hawaii MPS builds on and updates the 2014 Potential Study Update.
+The Hawaii MPS builds on and updates the 2014 Potential Study and the CY2018 Potential Study Update.